federico-r-figueredo/react.dev/src/content/learn/understanding-your-ui-as-a-tree.md

 ## Your UI as a tree {/*your-ui-as-a-tree*/}

 Trees are a relationship model between items and UI is often represented using tree structures.
-For example on browsers, the [DOM](https://developer.mozilla.org/docs/Web/API/Document_Object_Model/Introduction) represents HTML elements while the [CSSOM](https://developer.mozilla.org/docs/Web/API/CSS_Object_Model) does the same for CSS.
-Similar for mobile, platform views relate to one another in a tree format.
-There’s even an [Accessibility tree](https://developer.mozilla.org/docs/Glossary/Accessibility_tree)!
+For example, browsers use tree structures to model HTML ([DOM](https://developer.mozilla.org/docs/Web/API/Document_Object_Model/Introduction)) and CSS ([CSSOM](https://developer.mozilla.org/docs/Web/API/CSS_Object_Model)).
+Mobile platforms also use trees to represent their view hierarchy.

 <Diagram name="preserving_state_dom_tree" height={193} width={864} alt="Diagram with three sections arranged horizontally.
 In the first section, there are three rectangles stacked vertically, with labels 'Component A', 'Component B', and 'Component C'.
 Transitioning to the next pane is an arrow with the React logo on top labeled 'React'.
 The middle section contains a tree of components, with the root labeled 'A' and two children labeled 'B' and 'C'.
 The next section is again transitioned using an arrow with the React logo on top labeled 'React'.
 The third and final section is a wireframe of a browser, containing a tree of 8 nodes, which has only a subset highlighted (indicating the subtree from the middle section).">

-From components, React creates a UI tree which React DOM uses to render the DOM
+React creates a UI tree from your components.
+In this example, the UI tree is then used to render to the DOM.
 </Diagram>

-React also uses tree structures to manage and model the relationship between components in a React app.
+Like browsers and mobile platforms, React also uses tree structures to manage and model the relationship between components in a React app.
 These trees are useful tools to understand how data flows through a React app and how to optimize rendering and app size.

 ## The Render Tree {/*the-render-tree*/}